slashlan/slashlan/README.md

 ### Hi, I'm Marco 👋

-- 🔭 I’m currently working on NLP
-- 🌱 I’m currently learning to become a product manager
--
+- **About me:**

+*I am an economist that over the years become a data scientist.
+In the process, I fell in love with NLP techniques and I recently found out I might want to become a product manager :pushpin:*

 <!--